Getting a Second Opinion for Mesothelioma

 Both false positive and false negative mesothelioma diagnoses are common, which is why you need to get a second opinion if your tests indicate you have mesothelioma.

-You should never feel bad about seeking a second opinion.
+You should never feel bad about seeking a second opinion, because it is your right to do so.
 You are in charge of your health, so you should feel empowered to make decisions that will help you survive and live a healthy life.
 Part of this means you’ll need to seek other professional opinions that can help you better understand your disease and confirm what you’re dealing with.

 Prevent a Critical Misdiagnosis